Oh You're So Silent Jens

 Oh You're So Silent Jens is a compilation album by Swedish indie pop musician Jens Lekman.
 It was first released on Service on 8 June 2005, and later re-released on 22 November 2005 on Secretly Canadian.
 The album is composed of previously released tracks taken from Maple Leaves (2003), Rocky Dennis in Heaven (2004), and Julie (2004), as well as "F-Word" (2003) from a CD distributed in the fanzine En Garde and "The Wrong Hands" (2004) from the Accelerator compilation.

 The album cover was designed by the Swedish musician Rasmus Hägg, one half of the duo Studio.

+Withdrawal and relacement

+Lekman's early music was often built on sampling, to which his label Secretly Canadian initially took a casual attitude, but according to co-founder Ben Swanson, "as his profile grew, it felt more and more untenable with each release."
+Due to copyright claims from major labels, Lekman quietly withdrew Oh You're So Silent Jens from digital and physical circulation in 2011.

+More than a decade later, on April 27, 2022, Lekman digitally released an updated version of the album titled The Cherry Trees Are Still in Blossom, with a physical release on June 3 via Secretly Canadian.
+This reissue includes re-recorded versions of songs that had previously used samples, as well as bonus tracks.
+Lekman's 2007 album Night Falls Over Kortedala was similarly replaced at the same time.

 Critical reception

 Oh You're So Silent Jens received widespread acclaim from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, based on 13 reviews, which indicates "generally favorable reviews".

 Amy Phillips of Pitchfork gave the album a very positive review, stating, "Oh You're So Silent Jens, his new collection of previously released singles and B-sides, is a marvel of pure songcraft.
 Clichés unravel, traditional structures break down and build back up again, unpretentious witticisms sparkle.
 And then there are the sonics of the thing: lo-fi Phil Spector room dividers of sound, unexpected samples, and Lekman's rich, cavernous monotone."